-The changes in other income for the 2024 Quarter were primarily attributed to the recognition of the change in unrealized appreciation on crypto assets resulting from the increase in the fair market value of the Company's crypto assets.
+The changes in other income for the 2024 Quarter and Period were primarily attributed to the recognition of the change in unrealized appreciation on crypto assets resulting from the increase in the fair market value of the Company's crypto assets assets during the 2024 Period compared to the 2023 Period and the decrease in the fair market value of the Company's crypto assets during the 2024 Quarter.
 Changes in the unrealized appreciation or depreciation of crypto assets are directly influenced by the volatility in crypto markets, which can be challenging for management to predict.

-Furthermore, the changes in other income for the 2023 Quarter were primarily driven by the decrease in the fair value of warrant liabilities throughout the period.
+Furthermore, the changes in other income for the 2023 2024 Quarter were primarily partially driven by the decrease in the fair value of warrant liabilities throughout the period.
 This non-cash expense is influenced by the value of our stock price at the end of each quarter, a factor that we cannot predict.

-Net income
+Net income (loss)

-The increase in net income for the 2024 Quarter compared to the 2023 Quarter is primarily attributable to larger increases in fair value of our crypto assets during the 2024 Quarter compared to the 2023 Quarter.
+The increase in net income for the 2024 Quarter Period compared to the 2023 Quarter Period is primarily attributable to larger increases in fair value of our crypto assets during the 2024 Period compared to the 2023 Period.
+The decrease in net loss for the 2024 Quarter compared to the 2023 Quarter is primarily attributable to the peaking of the crypto market during the 2024 Quarter, resulting in declines in the market prices of our crypto assets and reporting of unrealized depreciation in the 2024 Quarter.
 We acknowledge that our net income (loss) may exhibit significant fluctuations due to the volatility in the crypto asset markets, impacting changes in the fair value of crypto assets during future reporting periods.